 Titia Geertman (author) from Waterlandkerkje - The Netherlands on March 10, 2016:

 @tlcs: Brad is doing fine for now.
 Not sure yet if he will pass the breed inspection this summer though.
 Rams change in appearance in the coming 4/5 months when they grow to adulthood.
 I'll see if I can make a picture of him this week.

 @Favored: your namesake Favored Fay is roaming the heather fields up North along with some of her sisters.
 I sold her and 4 sisters to a big herd that needed fresh blood.

 Trudy Cooper from Hampshire, UK on March 10, 2016:

 Lovely to read your hub.
 Sad that Cooper didnt make it.
 How is Brad the ram doing?

-Rachel Koski Nielsen from Pennsylvania, now farming in Minnesota on March 05, 2016:
+Rachel Koski Nielsen from from PA, now homesteading in MN on March 05, 2016:

 I am absolutely charmed by all of your sheep, and I really enjoyed reading this hub!
 What a beautiful breed you have.

 Trudy Cooper from Hampshire, UK on October 21, 2015: